Savvas Gentsoglou: Ergotelis

-On 30 August 2014, Gentzoglou returned to Greece to continue his career in the Greek Super League, playing for Ergotelis, signing a two-and-a-half-year deal.
+On 30 August 2014, Gentzoglou returned to Greece to continue his career in the Super League, playing for Ergotelis, signing a two-and-a-half-year deal.

 Bari

 On 23 June 2015, the Serie B club Bari announced the signing of Gentsoglou till the summer of 2018 for an undisclosed fee.

 Hajduk

 On 8 August 2016, the Prva HNL club Hajduk Split announced the signing of Gentsoglou on a twelve-month loan deal from Bari 1908.
 On 14 August 2016, Gentsoglou made his Hajduk debut, the 5th round of the Prva HNL, playing the first 66 minutes in a 1–1 draw with NK Osijek at Stadion Gradski vrt, before being substituted for Toma Bašić.

 On 27 June 2017, after spending a year on loan at Hajduk, Gentsoglou signed a two-year contract with Hajduk, finalizing his move from Bari.
 On 23 July 2017, he scored his first goal with the club in all competitions in a Prva HNL 2–2 away draw against Inter Zaprešić.
 On 18 March 2018, he scored in a 3–3 away draw game against NK Osijek.